 Tasting Order

-Organize the tasting to start with lighter, more delicate wines, moving towards the heavier, more complex ones.
-In the case of Piedmont, this might mean beginning with a Dolcetto and ending with a Barolo, offering the Moscato as a final sip since it is typically sweet and should come at the very end.
+Organize the tasting to start with lighter, more delicate wines and move towards wines with fuller body and more complexity.
+In the case of Piedmont, begin with a Dolcetto and end with a Barolo, offering a sweet Moscato as a final sip.
+Sweet wines should always be served at the end.

 Additional Tips for a Successful Wine Tasting Party